 Providing information to patients about the research protocol, its likelihood of success or failure to treat their condition and the goal of researchers.

 Competence refers to patients’ ability to understand the information told to them by researchers.
 When studying patients with mental illness, it is possible that their cognitive abilities could change during the study.
-Attention should be given to the ethics of this possibility occuring and whether or not to continue.
+Attention should be given to the ethics of this possibility occurring and whether or not to continue.

 Autonomy refers to patients choosing and not being subjected to coercion or inducement.
 This important element shows a patient can decide on their own whether to participate rather than be influenced by the disease process or cultural or other extraneous factors.
 The researchers suggest there are solutions to these challenges.